 What should an ideal bug report look like?
-While there might be small variations depending on the type of application, there are a few elements that are essential for all bug reports.
+While there might be small variations depending on the application type, a few elements are essential for all bug reports.

-Bug report Fields: This will may differ from organization to organization.
-Because some organization is using some paid tools, and some are excel or other available resources to create a defect report.
-Let’s assume a sample bug report having the below fields:
+Bug report Fields: This may differ from organization to organization.
+Because some organizations use paid tools, and some use Excel or other available resources to create a defect report.
+Let’s assume a sample bug report has the following fields: